Catches what uptime monitoring misses

 Catches what 200 OK hides

-- Fix steps are generic — they don't account for your actual tech stack
+- Generic fix steps don't account for your actual tech stack

 Alerts only when it's real